Subham2S/BigData-Engineering-Capstone-Project-1/README.md

 ## 📜 Summary

-Objective is to work on data engineering project for one of the big corporation's employee's data from the 1980s and 1995s.
-All the database of employees from that period are provided six CSV files.
-In this project, I have designed data model with all the tables to hold data, imported the CSVs into a SQL database, transferred SQL database to HDFS/Hive, and performed analysis using Hive/Impala/Spark/SparkML using the data and created data and ML pipelines.
+One of the big corporations needed data engineering services for a decade's worth of employee data.
+All employee datasets from that period were provided in six CSV files.
+The first step of this project was to create an Entity Relation Diagram and create a database in an RDBMS with all the tables to structure and hold the data.
+The CSVs were imported into a MySQL database, transferred to HDFS/Hive, and analyzed with Hive, Impala, Spark, and SparkML.
+Finally, I created a Bash Script to facilitate the end-to-end data pipeline and machine learning pipeline for automation purposes.

 ## 🔢 Process